ChristopherMarais/IBBI/docs/usage.md

 ### Listing Available Models

 To see all available models and their performance metrics, use `ibbi.list_models()`.
+This is useful for choosing the best model for your needs.

 ```python
 import ibbi